dima-iholkin/RespectMyEyes-VSCode/README.md

 ## Terminal customization

-I would suggest to override the VS Code terminal defaults.
+I would suggest to override the VS Code terminal defaults with these.

 <details>
   <summary>settings.json</summary>